-Countries folded one by one, coming under control of the Eco Protectionist Party or EPP.
-Using so called UN forces they took over the entire earth.
+Countries folded one by one, coming under the control of the Eco Protectionist Party or EPP.
+Using so-called UN forces they took over the entire earth.
 Millions died in wars, billions died as they ‘purged’ the hardliners from the earth.

 Oil wells were plugged with cement, refineries dismantled and melted down, Coal mines had their mountains collapsed on top of them, life was good.
 Well, if you don’t count the tens of thousands killed each year in the mandatory cracker-box cars that had steering systems break, or you hit something bigger than a Coke can.
 Or your super efficient and cheap EPP houses fell down or burned up, or a hundred other problems that took your life.

 The EPP felt Nature was a better steward of the earth than man so they pretty much allowed the entire infrastructure to collapse.

 Then nature showed they were wrong.
 One of the predicted fears of the long-dead hardliners came to pass as the entire northwest of the US disappeared in a single violent blast.
 The Yellowstone Super Volcano was born.